 On July 2, Plex sent an email to its subscribers notifying them that the movie streaming service had been hacked and its data held for ransom.
-The attackers claimed they had control of the server hosting the user forums, however, Plex confirmed that all passwords were ‘hashed and salted.’
-Plex declined to pay the ransom and instead automatically resetted the affected users’ passwords.
+The attackers claimed they had control of the server hosting the user forums.
+However, Plex confirmed that all passwords were ‘hashed and salted.’
+Plex declined to pay the ransom and instead automatically reset the affected users’ passwords.

 7) LinkedIn’s phishing flaw fixed